TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Observes: Pale tongue, tooth marks, thin coating

-- Result: Spleen Qi deficiency + Blood deficiency
+- TCM pattern: Spleen Qi deficiency + Blood deficiency

 Detecting Digestive Issues